canbooo/experiment-design/docs/source/orthogonal_sampling.rst

 compared to all results generated by :code:`pyDOE3` except when using correlation error as the target, which achieves the worst the minimum pairwise distance.
 In general, the correlation error achieved by :code:`experiment-design` is negligibly small for most practical purposes.
 Nevertheless, we can improve the result further by providing a custom scoring function;
 a feature that is not present in other libraries.
-Let us see it in action.
+Let's see it in action.

 .. code:: python